statamic/docs/content/collections/docs/yaml.md

 ---
 title: YAML
 intro: YAML is a data storage format designed to be human readable and easily manipulated by hand.
-It interchangeable with JSON and in most cases easier to write.
+It's interchangeable with JSON and in most cases easier to write.
 Statamic uses YAML extensively to store data, content, and settings.
 template: page
 updated_by: 3a60f79d-8381-4def-a970-5df62f0f5d56
 updated_at: 1568645112